 A successful entrepreneur and passionate impact leader, Spencer is an active partner in several for profit and non profit companies.
 He is an accomplished public speaker with a TED Talk under his belt, an educator who has created and hosted entrepreneurship seminars and events, and the president of several Toastmasters clubs.
 Spencer also spent a total of 8 years in prison.
 His experience with the criminal justice system taught him that we have much to learn about how to successfully deal with crime and other social issues and from this he developed a passion for informing public opinion on criminal justice reform.

-Co-Founder/VP of Production
+Co-Founder/DIRECTOR of Production

 Upon graduation from the University of Washington with a BA in Economics, Vik secured a position in Corporate Underwriting at KCTS 9 Television where he honed his skills in media sales and production funding, before moving onto a similar role at KEXP 90.3, a local NPR radio station.
 He has also been represented by local talent agencies ABC Model and Talent, Tiffany Talent, and started his own company DNF Media & Management.
 Vik has also spent 5 years in prison and is ready to share his experience behind bars through his skills in media combined with his passion for filmmaking.